DSJR1284/anime_films/README.md

 # AnimeFilms

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/anime_films`.
-To experiment with that code, run `ruby lib/anime_films/anime_info.rb` for an interactive prompt.
+To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation